-Individuals resident in Spain for tax purposes who acquire ownership or other rights over any Notes by inheritance, gift or legacy will be subject to the Spanish Inheritance and Gift Tax in accordance with the applicable Spanish regional and State rules.
+Individuals who are resident in Spain for tax purposes who acquire ownership or other rights over any Notes by inheritance, gift or legacy will be subject to the Spanish IGT in accordance with the applicable Spanish regional and state rules.
+The applicable tax rates range between 7.65% and 81.6% for 2014, depending on relevant factors.

-Legal Entities with Tax Residence in Spain
+Legal Entities with Tax Residency in Spain